ajfisher/building-droids-with-js/slides2.md

 Notes:

-There are a few different projects that can use JavaScript on hardware now, however the one we're going to talk about is called nodebots as it's very much aimed at a NodeJS implementation with hardware.
-At the core of nodebots are transport layers to deal with things like talking over USB or wireless or serial connections and then wrapped around that is a framework called Johnny Five.
+nodebots is generally what we call JS and robots as it's very much aimed at a NodeJS implementation.
+At the core of nodebots are transport layers that deal with things like talking over USB or wireless or serial connections and then wrapped around that is a framework called Johnny Five.

 ---